AISViz/.github/profile/README.md

 - **Network Science.** Complex network mining and graph-based modelling of interconnected systems, from shipping routes and port networks to spatial interaction structures, including representation learning over graphs.
 - **Machine Learning.** Predictive and multimodal models for forecasting and behaviour modelling, including approaches that fuse vessel tracking with underwater acoustics and other environmental signals.

-These pillars converge on applications in maritime transportation and safety, ocean mobility and marine conservation, climate adaptation, and urban intelligence.

 ## Software

 ### Maritime Informatics

-AISViz is an open-source maritime informatics initiative from the [MAPS Lab](https://mapslab.tech/) at [Dalhousie University](https://www.dal.ca/), primarily funded by [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) through the AISViz project, *Making Vessels Tracking Data and Maps Available to Everyone*.
-The project builds on previous efforts developed through [MERIDIAN](https://meridian.cs.dal.ca/), the *Marine Environmental Research Infrastructure for Data Integration and Application Network*, a Canadian research infrastructure for underwater acoustic and vessel-tracking data.
+AISViz is an open-source maritime informatics initiative from the [MAPS Lab](https://mapslab.tech/) at [Dalhousie University](https://www.dal.ca/), funded by [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) through the AISViz project, *Making Vessels Tracking Data and Maps Available to Everyone*.
+The project builds on previous efforts developed through [MERIDIAN](https://meridian.cs.dal.ca/), the *Marine Environmental Research Infrastructure for Data Integration and Application Network*, a Canadian research infrastructure for ocean data and its applications.

 AISViz lowers the technical barrier to using [Automatic Identification System](https://en.wikipedia.org/wiki/Automatic_identification_system) vessel-tracking data by turning raw vessel movement records into accessible maps, queries, analyses, and models.
 Its tools support historical and real-time vessel traffic workflows, including ingestion, cleaning, storage, indexing, spatiotemporal querying, visualization, trajectory analysis, and vessel behaviour modelling.
 The initiative serves researchers, students, public agencies, policymakers, NGOs, coastal communities, and other users who work with maritime mobility data for safety, conservation, ocean planning, environmental monitoring, vessel impact assessment, and climate-aware transportation studies.